Consensys/doc.orion/docs/HowTo/High-Availability.md

 # Storage for highly available scenarios

 When configuring for high availability, both storage and known nodes storage must match so Orion provides up to date information.
+Known nodes are discovered Orion nodes.

+!!! tip
+    Use the [`knownnodes`](../Reference/API-Methods.md#knownnodes) client API methods to retrieve the known nodes.

 Orion supports LevelDB and MapDB stores.
 However, LevelDB and MapDB lock the local file system and are not suitable for highly available scenarios.